hausen8/ColdEND32/README.md

    Mist or Spit pot values are jumping             | Try lower POT_FILTER values Mist or Spit pot values are still jumping       | Increase POT_LOOP to 2 or 3

+   If any of these values have been altered, you need to flash the controller once again.

 **HISTORY:**